harsha-bhat/fuber-cabs/README.md

 type: **GET**

-parameters: lattitude - lattitude of the user
+parameters: lattitude - lattitude of the user,
-            longitude - longitude of the user
+            longitude - longitude of the user,
             color - color of the cab required

 ## Complete a Ride